www.swap-bot.com

 I very much dislike licorice/fennel/anise.

-I can tolerate some caramel but it's really not my favorite.
+I can tolerate super tiny amounts of caramel but it's really not my favorite.
 I don't like sticky sweets.
 Tootsie rolls are an example of something we would never eat.

 Coconut (to eat).
 Love coconut miilk and Seven Layer bars-go figure.